TEvans-Developer/WebInvest.-CTF/README.md

 <b>ip.addr == 111.224.250.131 && http.response.code == 200</b>

 <br><b>Step 2</b>
 We want to find the response of 200 that is correlated to the MySQL database.
-We will go to <b>Go> Go to packet</b> then enter "mysql" into the filter as a string.
+We will go to <b>Edit > Find </b> then enter "mysql" into the filter as a string.

 <br><b>Step 3</b>
 After inputing our filters we will be able to navigate to the packet details in the HTTP layer to find  full URI request made.
 This finding is similar to that of the analysis in question 4.